Surrogacy Laws in Australia

 There is currently no surrogacy legislation in existence in the Northern Territory.
 Victoria and South Australia, on the other hand, have changed their laws, and Western Australia is set to follow suit.

 Surrogates frequently have ages greater than 25.
-In Queensland, New South Wales, or South Australia, it is not required that a surrogate have her own child before becoming a surrogate mother in Australia.
+In Queensland, New South Wales, or South Australia, it is not required that a surrogate have her own child before becoming a surrogate.

 Intentional parents in Tasmania are expected to use a local surrogate.